Skip to Content

 Assemble Boxwood Topiaries

-The boxwood stems should be basically straight stems.
+The boxwood stems should be straight.
 You don’t want stems branching off from the main stem because they will not lay close together.

 You will need to add some short stems intermingled with the longer stems because the cone narrows as you go up.